dspinellis/cscout/README.md

 Under FreeBSD use `gmake` rather than `make`.

-Testing requires an installed version of _HSQLDB_.
+Testing requires an installed version of _SQLite_.
-If this is already installed in your system, specify to _make_ the absolute path of the *hsqldb* directory, e.g.
-`make HSQLDB_DIR=/usr/local/lib/hsqldb-2.3.3/hsqldb`.
-Otherwise, _make_ will automatically download and unpack a local copy of _HSQLDB_ in the current directory.

 ## Contributing
 * You can contribute to any of the [open issues](https://github.com/dspinellis/cscout/issues) or you can open a new one describing what you want to do.